Alicenanguo/Airb-b/README.md

 ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white)

-## Landing Page
+## Features Driections:

-You can access to Login Page, Signup Page here.
-Also, we have a demo user button for you to check the website.
+### Home Page Demo User:
+You will be able to test the features without sign up by click on the 'Demo User' button.